 John 7:1

-In John 7:1-2 the Bible says, "After these things Jesus walked in Galilee: for He
+In John 7:1-2 the Bible says, "After these things Jesus walked in Galilee: for He would

-of Tabernacles was at hand."
-From
+Tabernacles was at hand."
+From the

-the end of John Chapter 6 to the beginning of John Chapter 7, six months had
+end of John Chapter 6 to the beginning of John Chapter 7, six months had

 passed.
 We know that because John Chapter 5 and 6 have to do with the Passover,